Egyptian pound steady at forex sale, stronger on black market

 The bank’s Monetary Policy Committee raised benchmark rates by 50 basis points last month, citing inflationary pressures.

-$1 = 7.8300 Egyptian pounds Reporting by Asma Alsharif; editing by John Stonestreet
+$1 = 7.8300 Egyptian pounds Reporting by Asma Alsharif, Editing by Angus MacSwan